Olivie History, Family Crest & Coats of Arms

-Roxburghshire, where the first on record in this shire was Walter Olifer who was a Justiciar (Judge) of the district, who witnessed a gift of William the Lion to the serf Gillemachoi de Conglud with his children and all his descendants to the bishop of Glasgow c.
+The surname Olivie was first found in Roxburghshire, where the first on record in this shire was Walter Olifer who was a Justiciar (Judge) of the district, who witnessed a gift of William the Lion to the serf Gillemachoi de Conglud with his children and all his descendants to the bishop of Glasgow c.
 1180.
 Olyver, son of Kyluert, was one of the followers of the earl of March at end of twelfth century.
-CITATION[CLOSE]

 Early History of the Olivie family